If you have any questions or need help, you may contact us to assist you.

 Q: How should I care for my watch?

-A: When you first take the watch out of the box, please remove and discard the small clear plastic tab that is under the crown of the watch.
+A: When you first take the watch out of the box, please remove and discard the small clear plastic tab that is under the crown.
 The tab is easy to pull off and must be removed before you can set the correct time and functions on the watch.

 Maintenance and cleaning: Avoid contact with chemical compounds that might damage your watch.
 Chemicals, solvents, or greases may discolor or damage the casing and wristband.
-You can use pure water and only cleaning solutions that we recommend to clean your watch.
-Use only cleaning cloths that do not have chemical treatment on them unless we advise otherwise (no silver cleaning cloth or the like).
-Do not immerse your watch in water.
+Use pure water and or cleaning solutions that we recommend to clean your watch.
+Use only cleaning cloths that do not contain chemical treatments unless we advise otherwise (no silver cleaning cloth or the like).
+Do not immerse your watch in water or any other liquid.
 Avoid any violent impacts and avoid wearing a metal bracelet on the same wrist as your watch to prevent scratching or damaging your watch.
 Avoid exposing your watch to extreme environmental conditions such as strong direct sunlight, extremely high temperatures, or extremely low temperatures.
 Extreme temperatures will shorten the life of the battery in the watch.

 Bracelet watches: Direct contact with sprays such as hairsprays, perfumes or certain detergents may cause damage to your watch.